petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/themes/theme-development.md

 ::::{grid} 2
 :gutter: 3 3 3 3

-:::{grid-item-card} Getting Started
+:::{grid-item-card} Setting Up an Environment and Creating a Theme
-:link: ./theme-development/getting-started.md
+:link: ./theme-development/setting-up-an-environment-and-creating-a-theme.md
 :::

 :::{grid-item-card} Working with Templates